motokimura/spacenet8_solution_5th-place/README.md

 > Please specify any potential limitations with the algorithm:

-- The algorithm often fails to detect the unpaved roads covered by muddy water, possibly because the appearance of these roads is similar before and after the event.
+- On unpaved roads covered with muddy water, the algorithm often fails to detect flooding.
+This may be due to the similar appearance of these roads before and after the event.
 - The algorithm sometimes makes false positives when there are large differences in appearance between pre- and post-event images (due to differences in viewing angles, light conditions, and seasonal vegetation changes).
 - As I used 35 models in total, training and inference take time.